Julia Allison: Journalism (Print, TV & Online)

-After graduating in 2004, Allison moved to New York City, where she continued her writing career with a weekly column in AM New York.
-In 2005 she started a blog, where she posted details of her daily life and work.
-She became a television commentator, appearing on CNN, MSNBC, Fox News, and E!.
+After graduating in 2004, Allison moved to New York City, where she continued her writing career with a weekly column in AM New York, and published articles in magazines Seventeen and Cosmopolitan.

+She became a television commentator, appearing regularly on CNN, MSNBC, Fox News, Fox Business, MTV, and E!.
+She has been credited with being the first commentator to explain the social media platform Twitter on MSNBC.